Jinlin3/next-stock-profile/README.md

 This is an upgraded version of my react-stock-profile with cleaner code and responsive design.

-This website also uses server-side rendering with NextJS.
+This website includes server-side rendering with NextJS.

+## What I Learned from this Project

+* NextJS - Server-Side Rendering
+* TypeScript - Statically Typed JavaScript
+* Bootstrap - Allows me to create responsive designs faster
+* CSS Modules - Allows me to organize my CSS
+* Multi-page web design (through NextJS pages)
+* Semantic HTML

 ## Languages